 There are no unresolved dependencies between security assurance requirements.
-This is because the evaluation assurance level EAL3 with the augmentation ADM_SPM.1 (required by the LSPP and FPT_FLS.1)

-has been defined such that no unresolved dependencies exist.
-The additional assurance component ALC_FLR.2 has no dependencies and therefore there are no unresolved dependencies for assurance components.
+This is because the evaluation assurance level EAL4 with the augmentation ALC_FLR.2 which has no dependencies and therefore there are no unresolved dependencies for assurance components.

 The explicitly stated SFRs FPT_SEP(EXP).1, FPT_SEP(EXP).2, and FPT_SEP_ENV.1 do not have any dependency on other security functional requirements.